 ACE Recycling adheres to the Department of Defense 5220.22-M and HIPAA specifications for data erasure.
 Those standards’ foundation is the U.S. National Institute of Standards and Technology (NIST) report Guidelines for Media Sanitization.
 We use a three-pass overwrite with verification, completed using the latest version of Active@ KillDisk.
 According to the National Security Agency, data wiped using these standards is “permanently destroyed as to make any type of forensic data recovery impossible.”
 In addition to the software verifying the sufficient wipe of your data, we check ourselves.
 ACE Recycling takes a random sampling of the devices that have gone through the sanitization process.
 This three-tier system ensures data security, giving our customers peace of mind while keeping the device in circulation.

-We process electronics in two ways.
-First, our IT experts determine if the device is re-marketable.
 As part of our commitment to a circular economy, we want to refurbish anything we can.
 By reusing materials, ACE Recycling is doing its part to reduce electronic waste and carbon emissions.
 It is estimated that by 2040 carbon emissions from the production of new electronics will reach 14% of the world’s total carbon emissions.
+Reusing material reduces the amount of raw materials that need to be extracted from the Earth to create new electronics.
+Over time, this will reduce the cost of these electronics and will lessen the damage caused to the land, water, and air by extraction, production, and shipping.
+To that end, working hard drives are wiped.
+Any hard drives that fail are physically destroyed.
+ACE Recycling can provide a serialized list of erased hard drives upon request.
+This service is provided to all commercial clients at no cost.

 If the device is re-marketable, ACE overwrites data with ones and zeros using NIST compliant software.
 Therefore, destroying all electronic information on a hard disk drive, rendering it unrecoverable.
 One overwriting pass is sufficient for data erasure; however, most programs use multiple passes.
-The number of passes has become unnecessary with the inclusion of a “verify pass” that scans for verification of data removal.
+The number of passes has become unnecessary with the inclusion of a “verify pass” that scans data removal verification.
 Complete data erasure destroys all data, including operating systems.
 Thus, during the wiping process, data on the hard drive is never accessed.

-Data wiping offers an alternative to physical destruction, thus allowing the hard drive to remain in circulation, reducing electronic waste and carbon emissions.
+Data wiping offers an alternative to physical destruction, allowing the hard drive to remain in circulation, reducing electronic waste and carbon emissions.
+More detailed information on wiping.

 Want to see us destroy your hard drive?
 We can do that.
 Like we said, your security and privacy is our number one priority.